JohnVinyard/JohnVinyard.github.io/_posts/2019-02-20-unsupervised-semantic-audio-embeddings.md

 typically change the general sound class
 - sounds that are temporally proximal (occur near in time) tend to be assigned to the same sound class
-- mixtures of sounds inherit the sound classes of the original elements
+- mixtures of sounds inherit the sound classes of the constituent elements

 They leverage these observations to train a neural network that produces dense, 128-dimensional embeddings of short (~one second) spectrograms such that perceptually similar sounds have a low cosine distance, or angle on the unit sphere.
-What's neat is that this insight allows them to train in an unsupervised fashion, not requiring a large, labelled audio dataset to get started.
+What's neat is that this insight allows them to train in an unsupervised fashion, not requiring a large, hand-labelled audio dataset to get started.

 ## Deformations